Skip to main content

 Claude Code

-Claude Code has native HTTP MCP support — no bridge needed.
+Claude Code has native HTTP MCP support, so no bridge is needed.
 Run:

 claude mcp add --transport http integrateio \